 It was here that Mahabharat’s battle was fought and that Lord Krishna preached His philosophy of ‘ KARMA ‘ to Arjuna at Jyotisar as enshrined in the Holy Bhagwad-Gita.
 Visit this historical place in Kurukshetra, Haryana.

 Located on North Eastern part of Haryana State

-Kurukshetra is located on the linking road from National Highway No. 1 through Pipli, a famous town.
-Kurukshetra is also connected from Pehowa on the Ambala-Hisar National Highway No. 65
+Kurukshetra is located on the National Highway No. 1 connecting road through Pipli, a popular town.
+From Pehowa, Kurukshetra is also linked to Ambala-Hisar National Highway No. 65

 Postal Code: 136118 | Longitude: 29° 57′ 57″ North 76° 50′ 13″ East | Latitude: 29.965717° N 76 | Area: 48 kos | Altitude: 260 m | Population: 9,64,261 (census 2011) | Literacy Rate: 76.70 % | STD Code: 01744 | Monsoon: June till September | Winter: 7° to 22°C | Summer: 35° to 42°C | Villages: | Language: Hindi, English | Best season to visit: All seasons to visit.

 Brahma sarovar is a historical place.
 It is considered by Hindus to be sacred and incredibly beautiful.
 The water inside the tank is said to be able to help those who take a dip in it to attain salvation.
 Brahma Sarovar is Kurukshetra’s most majestic and breathtaking place.
 With its reddish and golden reflection in the water, visitors will spend hours watching the sunset here.
 This location is colorful and vibrant, drawing tourists and having them return multiple times throughout.